 - Hamad Port is known as the largest greenfield port.
-Furthermore, the Free Zone is a 30 minutes’ drive from the Capital City of Doha.
+Furthermore, this free trade zone is a 30 minutes’ drive from the Capital City of Doha.
 With an optimal and strategic location, business owners are granted unprecedented access to sea freight and shipping routes.

 - Qatar’s latest marine cluster, Marsa is a wholly integrated maritime business sector and leisure ecosystem located within the Umm Alhoul Free Zone.
 Foreign investors interested in the maritime industry can utilize Marsa as a base for ocean vessels repair work and maritime research work.

-What are the benefits of opening a setup in free zones of Qatar?
+What are the benefits of opening a setup in Qatar Free Trade Zone?

-Companies established in the QFZA enjoy the following benefits:
+Companies established in the Qatar Free Trade Zones enjoy the following free trade zone benefits: